Materials and media

 Curator’s statement by Sofie Crabé (curator of STARTS4water exhibition at BOZAR, Brussels)

-“Conservation of earth memory is a poetic gesture that contemplates on time and on the fleeting nature of human life experienced against the backdrop of the seemingly timeless existence of the universe.”
+“This work is a poetic gesture that contemplates on time and on the fleeting nature of human life experienced against the backdrop of the seemingly timeless existence of the universe.

-This work consists of several glass blown objects.
+This work consists of several glass blown objects filled with icecore meltwater.
 Their shape is made from mountain landscape models so that the glass has imprints of the terrain and resembles glacier tongues.
-In the next step, they will be filled with meltwater from Ice Core samples and afterwards sealed.
+The meltwater comes from icecore samples and is sealed inside the glass.
 Thus the water, sometimes as old as several ten thousands of years, will be preserved in a closed system.

 During my residency ar Fondazione Pistoletto in Biella (Italy), I decided to focus on glaciers as starting points of fluvial systems.
 They hold an extreme importance not only as storages of water but also as a ‘memory’ of our earths past and indicators of climate change.
 In the ice embedded is information about climate from thousands years ago, radiation, pollution, organic materials – and a lot of it will melt away with climate change at hand.
 In my three works, I am looking at glaciers from a different perspective with various media technologies in order to stimulate an emotional engagement of the audience with these topics.